IkramUdDoula/hashbase/README.md

 ### General Issues

-**Backend server not connecting**
+**API server not connecting**
-- Ensure the backend server is running on port 3001
+- Ensure the dev server is running (`npm run dev`)
-- Check that `VITE_API_URL` in `.env` matches your backend URL
+- Verify no other application is using port 5000
-- Verify no other application is using port 3001
+- Check the terminal for any startup errors

 **Widgets not updating**
 - Check your internet connection
-- Verify the backend server is running
+- Verify the dev server is running
 - Check browser console for network errors

 ## License